-10 Animated Facts About BoJack Horseman
+17 Animated Facts About BoJack Horseman

-Years later, while Hanawalt was becoming a regular James Beard Award finalist for her illustration collections of characters with animal heads on human bodies, Bob-Waksberg was living like his future creation Todd, in a small bedroom "that was more of a closet" in a big beautiful Hollywood Hills house formerly owned by Johnny Depp.
+Years later, while Hanawalt was becoming a regular James Beard Award finalist for her illustration collections of characters with animal heads on human bodies, Bob-Waksberg was living like his future creation Todd: In a small bedroom "that was more of a closet" in a big beautiful Hollywood Hills house formerly owned by Johnny Depp.
 It gave him the idea of coming up with a character "who had every success he could have wanted and still couldn't find a way to be happy," someone who felt "simultaneously on top of the world and so isolated and alone."

 One day Bob-Waksberg asked Hanawalt, “Oh, do you remember that girl who was in our English class senior year of high school?
 Draw her, but as a dolphin.”
 Sextina Aquafina, singer of "My C*itoris is Gynormous," was born.